The Chart for Maxar Technologies Inc. (MAXR) Is Flashing Mixed Signals

-Maxar Technologies Inc. (NYSE:MAXR) went down by -0.18% from its latest closing price compared to the recent 1-year high of $51.93.
-The company’s stock price has collected 0.69% of gains in the last five trading sessions.
+Maxar Technologies Inc. (NYSE:MAXR) went up by 0.02% from its latest closing price compared to the recent 1-year high of $51.93.
+The company’s stock price has collected -0.18% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/16/22 that Advent to Buy Maxar Technologies for About $4 Billion

 Is It Worth Investing in Maxar Technologies Inc. (NYSE :MAXR) Right Now?